EfresBR/G4iMGrinder/README.md

 5. **PiMS**: 						A Potential iM Sequence detected with an *in silico* algorithm, which has **NOT** been confirmed *in vitro*, at least initially.
 It requires of biophysical or biochemical methods to confirm.

 ###       **G4-iM Grinder's Updates & News**
-G4-iM Grinder latest version: 1.6.01 (08-2020).
+G4-iM Grinder latest version: 1.6.1 (02-2021).
 <details>
 Changes:

-For Version 1.6.01:
+For Version 1.6.1:
+* Adapted and further optimized `GiG.df.GenomicFeatures`.

-1. Changed `GiGList.Analysis` to accept vectors instead of just single numerals in its parameters.
+* Changed `GiGList.Analysis` to accept vectors instead of just single numerals in its parameters.
 Changed also the results returned, with better summaries of the G4-iM Grinder function.
-2. Changed the concept of DNA and RNA sequences in the `G4-iM Grinder` main function and other related functions to be more efficient.
+* Changed the concept of DNA and RNA sequences in the `G4-iM Grinder` main function and other related functions to be more efficient.
-3. The function to find confirmed quadruplex sequences was modified to be more efficient with RAM.
+* The function to find confirmed quadruplex sequences was modified to be more efficient with RAM.
 This is to prevent problems with an growing database of confirmed quadruplex sequences.
-4. Added Biostrings and biomartr dependencies.
+* Added Biostrings and biomartr dependencies.
 Added the packages to the package loading function.
-5. G4-iM Grinder version and the G4-iM Grinder database version are now saved in the configuration dataframe of each result.
+* G4-iM Grinder version and the G4-iM Grinder database version are now saved in the configuration dataframe of each result.
-6. Added a function to analyze the characteristic and runs of a genome (`GiG.Seq.Analysis`).
+* Added a function to analyze the characteristic and runs of a genome (`GiG.Seq.Analysis`).
-7. Added a function to analyze the biological landmarks affected by the potential quadruplex results (`GiG.df.GenomicFeatures`).
+* Added a function to analyze the biological landmarks affected by the potential quadruplex results (`GiG.df.GenomicFeatures`).
-8. Changed how packages are loaded so they are silent when doing so.
+* Changed how packages are loaded so they are silent when doing so.
 The function will also check if all dependencies are installed and R version is at least 4.0.
 If any of these fail, and error will be returned asking the user to fix the problem/s before proceeding with the G4-iM Grinder analysis.

 For Version 1.5.95: